Pinterest

 Ready to make some deliciously creamy Quark?

-How to make Homemade German Quark Cheese, Oma's Recipe
+How to make Quark Cheese

 If you want to learn how to make Quark, here are two easy methods to enjoy this wonderful German soft cheese in all its creamy goodness.
 It's so easy and so good, you'll always want to keep a batch of Quark handy!